 Chile De Arbol Substitutes – 9 Alternative Ingredients

-The chile de arbol is an incredibly popular pepper variety from Mexico well known for its use in a powdered form.
+The chile de arbol is an incredibly popular pepper variety from Mexico, well known for its use in a dried or powdered form.
 While it is incredibly common in Mexican cuisine, it is only gradually making its way across the world.

 If you are looking for a chile de arbol substitute, we’ve got you covered.
-Thankfully, this chili variety is very similar to other, more easily accessible types in the US.
-In this article, we’ll share 9 great alternatives for chile de arbol in the kitchen.
+Thankfully, this chili variety is very similar to other, more easily accessible pepper types in the US.
+In this article, I’ll share 9 great alternatives for chile de arbol in the kitchen.

 Chile De Arbol Peppers